apache/flink/docs/dev/table/connectors/hbase.md

       <td>MemorySize</td>
       <td>Writing option, maximum size in memory of buffered rows for each writing request.
       This can improve performance for writing data to HBase database, but may increase the latency.
+      Can be set to '0' to disable it.
       </td>
     </tr>
     <tr>